bennybobw/s3fs/README.txt

 ===================== ESSENTIAL STEP!
 DO NOT SKIP THIS! ====================== With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
-This will copy the filenames and attributes for every existing file in your S3 bucket into Drupal's database.
+This will copy the filenames and attributes for every existing file in your S3 bucket into Backdrop's database.
 This can take a significant amount of time for very large buckets (thousands of files).
 If this operation times out, you can also perform it using "drush s3fs-refresh-cache".

-Please keep in mind that any time the contents of your S3 bucket change without Drupal knowing about it (like if you copy some files into it manually using another tool), you'll need to refresh the metadata cache again.
+Please keep in mind that any time the contents of your S3 bucket change without Backdrop knowing about it (like if you copy some files into it manually using another tool), you'll need to refresh the metadata cache again.
 S3FS assumes that its cache is a canonical listing of every file in the bucket.
-Thus, Drupal will not be able to access any files you copied into your bucket manually until S3FS's cache learns of them.
+Thus, Backdrop will not be able to access any files you copied into your bucket manually until S3FS's cache learns of them.
 This is true of folders as well; s3fs will not be able to copy files into folders that it doesn't know about.